What is the Capitol Lake - Deschutes Estuary Project site?

 The lake was created in 1951 when the state constructed an earthen dam and concrete spillway at 5th Avenue in Olympia.
-The same year the state built Deschutes Parkway, a nearly two-mile long road that parallels the western shore of the lake.
+In this same year, the state built Deschutes Parkway, a nearly 2-mile long road that parallels the western shore of the lake.

 More information about the EIS process is available on the Washington State Department of Ecology's website.

 Why is long-term management of the Capitol Lake - Deschutes Estuary important?

 Water quality standard violations

 Capitol Lake is currently violating water quality standards because of high levels of phosphorus, which cause algae blooms that deplete dissolved oxygen in Capitol Lake and the adjacent Budd Inlet, using up oxygen essential for fish and other aquatic life.